act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Assumptions

-This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This rule assumes that the [flat tree][] order is close to the reading order, as elements are rendered on the page.
+Due to positioning, it is possible to render a document in a order that greatly differ the tree order, in which case the content which is visually associated with a heading might not be the content following it in tree order and this rule might fail while [Success Criterion 2.4.6 Headings and Label][sc246] is still satisfied.

 ## Accessibility Support